GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 You have completed the imported Automate process.

 The process can now:
-- Determine and update the policy number.
+- Determine and update the claim number.
 - Handle a failure when creating the claim folder.
 - Accept multiple uploaded files.
 - Determine whether files need to be processed.